rlangc/SecureTest-Troubleshooting-Guide/README.md

 <h4>If a student is kicked out of their exam:</h4>

-- Check for an open SecureTest window:
+1. Check for an open SecureTest window:
     - Hold down Alt and press Tab to cycle through open windows
-- OR select Task View on the taskbar to view all open windows
+    - Or select Task View on the taskbar to view all open windows
-- If their exam window is still open, select it and continue
+2. If their exam window is still open, select it and continue
-- If SecureTest unexpectedly closes
+3. If SecureTest unexpectedly closes
     - Re-enter SecureTest via the link
     - The exam should be available under "My Assessments" with an option to resume
-- If the exam does not appear, inform a SecureTest team member
+4. If the exam does not appear, inform a SecureTest team member
-- If SecureTest closes before the student can submit the exam or if they cannot select “Submit,” notify a SecureTest team member immediately
+5. If SecureTest closes before the student can submit the exam or if they cannot select “Submit,” notify a SecureTest team member immediately

 <h2>SecureTest VPN Troubleshooting (Wi-Fi Users)</h2>